-The average number of witnesses per case in 2018 was approximately 1.5.
+The average number of witnesses per case in 2019 was approximately 1.6.
 This value has fluctuated between a high of 2.4 in 1996 to as low as 1.4 in 1990.
 This indicates that the typical UFO experience often has more than one witness, and supports the contention that UFO sightings represent observations of real, physical phenomena, since there is usually at least one corroborator present to support the sighting.

-We can then extrapolate the number of Canadians who had seen UFOs in 2018.
-Given the number of cases in 2018 as 937, and using 1.5 as the number of witnesses per case, we get a value suggesting that over 1,400 people saw UFOs in 2018.
+We can then extrapolate the number of Canadians who had seen UFOs in 2019.
+Given the number of cases in 2019 as 846, and using 1.6 as the number of witnesses per case, we get a value suggesting that about 1,354 people saw UFOs in 2019.
 Actually, the number is likely higher, as studies have shown that only about ten per cent of all UFO sightings are reported (most witnesses choose not to tell anyone, out of fear of ridicule or concern for their reputation).
-Multiplying by ten, this means it is probable that about 14,000 Canadians saw UFOs in 2018.
+Multiplying by ten, this means it is probable that more than 13,000 Canadians saw UFOs in 2019.